oheydrew/ca-term3project-docs/README.md

 For individual features, Our plan is to use separate `feature` branches cloned off of the `develop` branch.
 These branches will be merged into the `develop` branch, after changes are pulled and conflicts resolved.
 We intend to push these `feature` branches as well, to keep a record of our progress, though this isn’t really necessary for a project of this scale.

+## **Creating a feature branch (Example, “Login Form”)**

+#### Step 1: Make sure you’re in ‘develop’

+> `git checkout develop`

+#### Step 2: Pull the changes from the main repo, getting you up to date

+> `git pull origin develop`

+#### Step 3: Create your new feature branch - This is important!
+Otherwise we’ll be conflicting up the wazoo on develop :P And try to name your branch smart!
+Use the name on the Trello card you’re working on, if possible.

+git checkout -b login-form develop
+(note the ‘develop’ on the end, makes sure it creates the branch off of ‘develop’, not ‘master’)

+#### Step 4: Make your changes!
+Do your code!

+	:tada_emoji:

+#### Step 5: Add and commit your changes to your branch

+	git add . or git add -A
+	git commit -m “A descriptive and useful commit message please!”

+#### Step 6: Change back to ‘develop’

+git checkout develop

+#### Step 7: Do a git pull (on ‘develop’ branch) - this is to make sure that if someone else has gone ahead and pushed since you last worked on it, you’re all up to speed.
+ALWAYS GIT PULL BEFORE PUSH! :D

+git pull origin develop
+(or just git pull if you’ve already set your upstream)

+#### Step 8: Merge your branch back in (Again: Don’t forget to pull, first!)

+git merge --no-ff login-form develop

+#### Step 9: Push your change to develop

+git push origin develop

 # 19. Provide an overview and description of your Testing process.

+> Jest Unit Testing?

-TBC - Unit Testing?
-Basic Integration Tests
+> Basic Integration Tests

 # 20. Discuss and analyse requirements related to information system security.

-Lol hax - JWT’s, Cookies, No Local Storage, Hash Passwords, Upload all passwords in plain text to rainbow table
+> Lol hax - JWT’s, Cookies, No Local Storage, Hash Passwords, Upload all passwords in plain text to rainbow table

 # 21. Discuss methods you will use to protect information and data.

-Lol hax - JWT’s, Cookies, No Local Storage, Hash Passwords, Upload all passwords in plain text to rainbow table
+> Lol hax - JWT’s, Cookies, No Local Storage, Hash Passwords, Upload all passwords in plain text to rainbow table

+> Secure databases

 # 22. Research what your legal obligations are in relation to handling user data.

-Somebody to do some cursory research?
+> Somebody to do some cursory research?